jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 You should also try adding an attachment to a content item in the administrative back end.
 Click on the 'Attachments' item under the Components menu.
 Then click on the [New] button on the task bar.
-Near the bottom of the form, you will see a row of buttons corresponding to the supported types of content entities.
+On the top right of the form, you will see a row of buttons corresponding to the supported types of content entities.
 Click on the one corresponding to your new content entity.
 Then click on the [Select] entity button at the right end of the first field in the form.
 You should see a list of the entities.
 Select one and try adding the attachment to it.

 Once an attachment has been added to a content item, the usual functions to edit, delete, download, *etc.*, should work properly.